|15773||U S||3540||102||COLLEGE TO CAREER BOOTCAMP||MTWRF||10:00 am-11:30 am||M. Brown|

 This class provides opportunities to identify effective and efficient ways to work with textbooks, master complex material, structure review sessions, and address different learning styles.
 This course is for a grade and one-hour elective credit.

-US 3530 Technology for Enhanced Learning (formerly Learning Skills and Technology)
+US 3530 Technology for Enhanced Learning

 In this course, students will reflect on skills for academic success and develop their skills using technology, including common computer applications such as Word and Excel, and online tools such as Appalnet, AsULearn, and Google Applications.
 This course is for a grade and one-hour elective credit.